GoncaloGuedes/ChemoPy/README.md

 The **ChemoPy Chemometric Toolbox** is a Python package specifically tailored for chemometric analysis.
 It provides a versatile set of tools for seamlessly integrating various chemometric techniques into Scikit-learn pipelines.
 Whether you are working with spectral data, chemical analyses, or related fields, this package simplifies the integration of fundamental chemometric methods, streamlining data preprocessing, analysis, and modeling.

+## Documentation
+Please see the [documentation](https://goncaloguedes.github.io/ChemoPy/) for more information.
 ## Modular Chemometric Techniques

 The ChemoPy Chemometric Toolbox offers a diverse range of modular chemometric methods, thoughtfully categorized into different classes.
 These methods can be effortlessly integrated into Scikit-learn pipelines to empower your data analysis.
 Here are some of the available techniques: